Fort São Sebastião (Castro Marim)

 The Fort São Sebastião of Castro Marim (Forte de São Sebastão de Castro Marim in Portuguese) is located in the village, parish and municipality of Castro Marim, in the District of Faro, in Portugal.

 The fort is located to the south of Monte do Castelo, in Serra do Cabeço, where there was originally a hermitage under the invocation of Saint Sebastian, demolished during the fortification works.
 Its importance stems from it being the best preserved example of the extensive process of renovation of the town's defensive system in the mid-17th century.

 The fort has been classified as a National Monument since 2012.

 History

-Work on the fort began on April 1641 under the reign of John IV (1640-1656), from 1641 onwards, during the War of Restoration of Portuguese Independence, with the aim of strengthening the defense of this strategic section of the border.
+Work on the fort began in April 1641 under the reign of John IV (1640-1656), from 1641 onwards, during the War of Restoration of Portuguese Independence, with the aim of strengthening the defense of this strategic section of the border.
 It was completed in 1658.
 Its design aimed to modernize the protection provided by the old medieval castle, transforming the village into the main stronghold of the Algarve at the time.
 A new set of walls connecting the fort to the town and medieval castle was later built, during the 17th century.